Loading...

 Only if your governing documents authorize daily fines.
 Many Indiana HOA fine schedules include a per-day fine for continuing violations.
 Review your declaration and fine schedule.
 Even if daily fines are authorized, they should be reasonable and proportionate.

-Yes, under IC §32-25.5-4-2, the HOA can foreclose on its lien for unpaid assessments and fines.
-Indiana requires judicial foreclosure, meaning the HOA must file a lawsuit and a court must approve the action.
+Yes.
+Indiana requires judicial foreclosure.
+An HOA enforces its lien (IC §32-28-14, or IC §32-25-6-3 for condominiums) by filing a lawsuit, and a court must approve the action.
 This provides you with due process protections and the opportunity to assert defenses.

 First, review the fine against your governing documents to confirm it is authorized.
 Second, check whether the HOA followed its own procedures.
 Third, document selective enforcement.
 Fourth, submit a written challenge.
 If internal processes fail, consider mediation or court action in Indiana Circuit or Superior Court.